 As a single parent, in the beginning, just getting them fed and to school with no more than one tardy per month was a serious victory.
 But as you advance and begin to get your act together, things like clean clothes, showers, healthy snacks or lunches, become easier.

 I love the quiet mornings still.
 And on the weekends, especially in the summer, I love the pace at which the house wakes up.
-My daughter will rub eyes in the hall way to my room asking about breakfast around 10 am.
-And my son, well, depending on his “night in the mines” will be up either before noon or after noon.
+My daughter will rub eyes in the hallway to my room asking for breakfast around 10 am.
+And my son, well, depending on his “night in the mines” will be up either before noon or afternoon.
 It’s leisurely around here during the hot months.
 And I enjoy making each one their special breakfast to-order, just as they arise.
 Not much call for French toast these days, but I’m always up for it if the call comes in.

 return to Positive Divorce & Co-Parenting